-Greta Thunberg: Making the Most of Your Differences
+Greta Thunberg and Autism: Making the Most of Your Differences

 In 2003, a girl named Greta Thunberg was born in Sweden.
 When that girl was eight years old, she first learned about the very real threat of global warming; a threat humans had caused with their own hands.

 At the same time, she was assured those hands could work to fix it.
 If we just turned off lights to save energy, if we recycled our plastic bottles and paper, if we made a concerted effort to change the world’s way of living, our future could be saved.
 But people’s actions were not consistent with these words.

 There were no effective restrictions, no preventative measures, no productive discussions to counteract the threat.
 She watched as her world leaders imperiled everyone’s future again and again by acting as though no emergency existed, and to her, it became clear: without any true follow-through, the hopeful calls to action she’d been hearing for years were little more than lies.

 At age 11, Greta Thunberg fell ill.
 She stopped eating, stopped talking.
 She was deeply depressed.
 Thunberg could not understand why what she saw as “the most important issue of all” was patently ignored by those with the power to address it.

 Later, she was diagnosed with Asperger’s syndrome, obsessive-compulsive disorder (OCD), and selective mutism, which gave some of her views on the climate crisis more context.
 In her own words, “for those of us who are on the spectrum, almost everything is black or white.”
 She could not reconcile the contradictions of a gray or compromising approach to climate change, and it showed in her symptoms.